 Teen Advocates for Prevention

 Support.
-To support efforts for TAP Teens to provide programming for youth in 2013, please send your inquiry below or contact the EQL training team contracted for this project via email at firstname.lastname@example.org.
+To support efforts for TAP Teens to provide programming for youth, or to have TAP youth participate in an EQL workshop for your organization, please send your inquiry below or contact the EQL training team contracted for this project via our contact us form.